Lightnet/nextapireactforum/README.md

 ## Encryption and Security:
   The account is encryption for password.
 Auth checks built with next-auth for url checks and method.

   Currently post content is not encrypt as work in progress.
-But due note that search function will take longer to search for keywords.
+Note that search function will take longer to search for keywords.

   Need work on other things.